visrealm/pico9918/core/test/README.md

 ## What is not here

-Anything that measures time, and anything that needs a PICO9918.
+Anything that measures time, anything that needs a PICO9918, and anything that needs a host on the other end of the bus.
 A scanline's cost is a property of a device - its clock, its flash, its DMA - so the timing stages live with the firmware that runs on one, in the firmware repository's `test/live/`.
-That harness imports [`suite/`](suite/) rather than keeping a copy, and adds the three stages only a board can answer.
+That harness imports [`suite/`](suite/) rather than keeping a copy, and adds the four stages only a board can answer: `hostbus`, which drives the socket through a probe that is a host bus driver as well as a debug probe, and `diag`, `perf` and `perf-panels`, which read microseconds.